 How is Bhimtal in Summer

 The weather of Bhimtal remains favorable and cool during summers.
-The summer begins from March and lasts till June with temperature varying from 10°c to 35°C.
+The summer begins in March and lasts till June with temperatures varying from 10°c to 35°C.

 How to Reach Bhimtal

-By Road: Good quality motorable roads connect Bhimtal with all the major towns and cities in Uttrakhand.
-Citizens wanting to go to Kathgodam and nainital can borad buses from ISBT Anand Vihar, Delhi.
-Moreover, buses to Bimtal are also available from other important destinations in Kumaon region like Nainital, Kathgodam and Almora.
+- By Road: Good quality motorable roads connect Bhimtal with all the major towns and cities in Uttrakhand.
+Citizens wanting to go to Kathgodam and Nainital can board buses from ISBT Anand Vihar, Delhi.
+Moreover, buses to Bimtal are also available from other important destinations in the Kumaon region like Nainital, Kathgodam, and Almora.